SwineCoder101/SwapLite/README.md

 # SwapLite
 A Lite SDK for cross chain swaps between ethereum and solana

+This Repo is split into 4 main packages
+- cli contains ts client code for interacting with the blockchains
+- escrow a minimilistic solana escrow
+- solidity escrow factory contracts, edited to decouple orders from source escrow
+- solana escrow contracts, edited to implement Hash Time locks

 ## Actors
 1. Taker (aka User or Initiator)
 ✅ Off-chain signs the swap order, including: